-- Obtain, review and integrate pertinent patient history and supporting clinical data to facilitate optimum diagnostic results. - Perform appropriate procedures and record anatomic, pathologic and/or physiologic data for interpretation by a physician. - Record, analyze and process diagnostic data and other pertinent observations made during the procedure for presentation to the interpreting physician. - Exercise discretion and judgment in the performance of sonographic and/or other diagnostic services. - Demonstrate appropriate communication skills with patients and colleagues - Act in a professional and ethical manner. - Provide patient education related to medical ultrasound and/or other diagnostic vascular techniques, and promote principles of good health. - Successfully apply for the national certification exams in the applicable specialty.
+- Obtain, review and integrate pertinent patient history and supporting clinical data to facilitate optimum diagnostic results. - Perform appropriate procedures and record anatomic, pathologic and/or physiologic data for interpretation by a physician. - Record, analyze and process diagnostic data and other pertinent observations made during the procedure for presentation to the interpreting physician. - Exercise discretion and judgment in the performance of sonographic and/or other diagnostic services. - · Demonstrate appropriate communication skills with patients and colleagues - Act in a professional and ethical manner. - Provide patient education related to medical ultrasound and/or other diagnostic vascular techniques, and promote principles of good health. - Successfully apply for the national certification exams in the applicable specialty.

-Upon completion of the Physics and Instrumentation I and II and Vascular Physics I courses, the students are able to apply for the ARDMS SPI national examination.
-Being that the students are Registered Radiologic Technologists, the students in the program are eligible to apply for the ARRT sonography national certification examination after completing the clinical requirements of ARRT.
-After the achievement of the RT(S) credential, the students are eligible to apply for the ARDMS Abdomen, OB/GYN and Vascular Technology examinations under ARDMS current Prerequisite 5.
-The dedicated registry review courses provide a directed study in this endeavor throughout the program coinciding with each specific registry.
+Upon completion of the Physics and Instrumentation I, II and Vascular Technology & Instrumentation I courses, the students are able to apply for the ARDMS SPI national examination.
+The students that are Registered Radiologic Technologists in the program may be eligible to apply for the ARRT sonography national certification examination after completing the clinical requirements of ARRT.
+After the achievement of the RT(S) credential, the students are eligible to apply for the ARDMS Abdomen, OB/GYN and Vascular Technology examinations under ARDMS current Prerequisite 5.\ The dedicated registry review courses provide a directed study in this endeavor throughout the program coinciding with each specific registry.
+Students that do not qualify to take the ARRT sonography certification will be eligible to apply for the ARDMS or ARRT sonography examinations after graduation.

-This sequence of registry eligibility is subject to change and is dependent on the national certification eligibility requirements.
+\This sequence of registry eligibility is subject to change and is dependent on the national certification eligibility requirements and individual applicant qualifications.